-Easter (Pascha in Greek) is the most sacred and most dramatically celebrated religious feast in the context of the Greek Orthodox Church(1), full of rituals and customs, many of them originated long before the beginning of the Christian era.
-Those lucky enough to be traveling in Greece during Easter, will experience the rich pageantry and deep religious devotion expressed by the Greeks as, in Orthodox tradition, the faithful lively participate in the events of death and resurrection of Jesus Christ.
+Easter (Pascha in Greek) is the most sacred and most dramatically celebrated religious feast in the context of the Greek Orthodox Church(1), full of rituals and customs, many of which originated long before the beginning of the Christian era.
+Those lucky enough to be traveling in Greece during Easter will experience the rich pageantry and deep religious devotion expressed by the Greeks as, in Orthodox tradition, the faithful lively participate in the events of the death and resurrection of Jesus Christ.

 On Easter Sunday morning, in many parts of the country lamb is prepared on the spit.
 In other regions, the meat for the Easter table – lamb or kid – is roasted in the oven.
 There is a festive atmosphere everywhere and people drink retsina, eat and dance usually until late into the night.

 If you wish to calculate the Greek Easter dates you must take into account that:

 - It must be based on the Julian calendar, not the Gregorian one.

 - It must be after the Jewish holiday of Passover.